TEETH CLEANING AND DENTAL CHECKUPS

 What to Expect at Your First Checkup

 Dr. Park and his staff take pride in getting to know each patient so that a treatment plan is tailored to each individual’s specific health needs.
-First, you will see one of our hygienists for a teeth cleaning, which will take about an hour.
 If you are new to our practice, patient visits usually take a bit longer.
 Here’s what to expect the first time you come to our office:

 - Dental & Medical History – A hygienist will gather your dental and medical histories so that we have a clear picture of your current health, including any medical conditions that can impact dental treatment.

-- Teeth Cleaning and Gum Evaluation – Our hygienist will evaluate your gums by measuring periodontal pockets with a probe, and clean your teeth to remove tartar, plaque, and calculus.
+- Gum Evaluation – Our hygienist will evaluate your gums by measuring periodontal pockets with a probe, and clean your teeth to remove tartar, plaque, and calculus.

 - Digital X-rays – We’ll take digital x-rays as diagnostic material for your comprehensive oral exam.
 If you have had x-rays taken within the last 12 months, please have them sent to our office.
 If you are unable to have x-rays taken, please inform the hygienist as you give your medical history.